An extension of the L\'{e}vy characterization to fractional Brownian motion: Introduction

-\item[\textbf{(b)}] For $t>0$ we have
+\item[(b)] for $t>0$, we have

-as $n\to\infty$.
+as $n\to\infty$;

-\item[\textbf{(c)}] The process
+\item[(c)] the process

-is a martingale with respect to the filtration $\F^X$. \end{itemize}
+is a martingale with respect to the filtration $\F^X$. \end{enumerate}

-If the process $X$ satisfies \textbf{(a)}, we say that it is H{\"o}lder up to $H$.
-The property \textbf{(b)} characterizes the \emph{ weighted quadratic variation} of the process $X$, and the process $M$ in \textbf{(c)} is the \emph{fundamental martingale} of $X$.
-It is a martingale with the bracket $c_H t^{2-2H}$ for some constant $c_H$ and is actually a time changed Brownian motion, up to a constant.
-It follows from the property \textbf{(a)} that the integral (\ref{eq:mol}) can be understood as a Riemann-Stieltjes integral (see \cite{nvv} and subsection \ref{ip} for more details).
+If the process $X$ satisfies (a), then we say that it is \textit{H{\"o}lder up to} $H$.
+The property (b) characterizes the \textit{weighted quadratic variation} of the process $X$ and the process $M$ in (c) is the \textit{fundamental martingale} of $X$.
+It is a martingale with the bracket $c_H t^{2-2H}$ for some constant $c_H$ and is actually a time-changed Brownian motion, up to a constant.
+It follows from property (a) that the integral (\ref{eq:mol}) can be understood as a Riemann--Stieltjes integral (see \cite{nvv} and Section \ref{ip} for more details).